After Life 2 is the pillow you can cuddle on to while feeling blue, and this might very well be the perfect time to do so.

 The fact that the story is set in Tambury, a fictional town, could back the point that the real world doesn’t value mental trauma.
 Tambury, warm in both color pallet and nature, coupled with the laid-back and nonchalant energy that wafts through the atmosphere, could be Gervais’ way of telling, “Stop being arseholes running pointlessly, and live.”

-The desolate streets in Tony’s neighborhood stand for the beak emptiness in him.
-Only the people passing through his mental proximity appear on the screen, and apparently, most of them end up becoming fleshy characters of the show.
-Postman Pat, for instance, is one person who comes in contact with Tony in his vicinity, and the character gradually develops a minor arc of its own.
-Slowly, the second season tells us that despite Tony being the center of its universe, it is generally about the world.
+The desolate streets in Tony’s neighborhood stand for the bleak emptiness in him.
+Only the people passing through his mental proximity appear on the screen, and apparently, most of them end up becoming fleshy characters.
+Postman Pat, for instance, is one person who comes into his vicinity, and the character gradually develops an arc of its own.
+Slowly, the second season tells us that although Tony remains the center of the show’s universe, it is about about the world.
 What is the world, for that matter?
 The tiny organisms that evade it, humans.
-The homeless Pat and Roxy, a sex-worker, get a lovely thread of flowering relationship.
+The flowering relationship of the homeless Pat and Roxy, a sex-worker, shapes into a lovely thread.
+Matt and Lenny, Tony’s brther-in-law and co-woker/friend get arcs pertaining to personal relationships and issues.

 It was only a matter of time for the creator of The Office to set up an equally awkward workplace.
 The funniest of the scenes in both the seasons of After Life leverage the fiddly nature of The Tambury Gazette’s employees.
 The working atmosphere of the local newspaper that Tony works for, is anything but exhausting.
 What creates the base for the completely unrealistic depiction of a workplace is the people’s ability to understand a co-worker’s mental affliction.
 How unrealistic?
 The office and its people, two factors that the show primarily sources its humor from, also attribute to some of the most heart-warming moments of the show.
 Everyone extending a helping hand to Tony, is a true joy to witness.
 The conversation between Tony and Kath in a coffee shop, which is the first instance Tony breaks down explicitly, is one of the half a dozen instances I cried.
 Tony’s emotional catharsis in front of a co-worker, and the warmth Kath reciprocates, is sure to instigate the thought of the absence of such people around us.
 Moreover, the bond between Tony and Sandy reflects the former’s fatherly nature, with clear mutual support.
 Tony is dealing with a mental crisis, while Sandy fights real-world problems to keep her family running.
 Both of them make up for a duo that’s dealing with an existential crisis, one directly and the other indirectly.